Richardaeld/google_translate_game/README.md

 or clicking on the label for the select/option listbox.
 This bug could also be triggered when a user selects the same option from a select/option listbox that is currently selected.
 This bug wasnt able to be fixed so the "aria-expanded" state was removed entirly.
 A solution to add it back in could be with a future update that changes the select/option listbox to a ul/li JavaScript powered listbox.
 With the appropiate JavaScript this will make the listbox more customizable, capable of a better UX, and more friendly towards ARIA states.
++ A single card of a matched pair would occasionally be removed from the game, a user was awarded a point, and the pair was considered matched.
+This was because if a user clicked fast enough the programs initial anti spam click logic wouldnt work.
+So a second layer of defensive logic was added.
+This code checks to be sure any pairs are not the same card and automatically fails the "pairing" if they are the same card ID.

 #### Current Bug(s)
 + A screen pixel width below 320px or above 4000px will quickly lose a good UX.